 I’m sure my daughter would love a room fully decked out in all things Backyardigans, but my wallet doesn’t.
-So, when decorating her room, I went for a suitable theme of colors of bold pinks and orange colors (like the one in the above picture) and then worked her love for the Backyardigans in through accent pieces, or pillows and poster art.
+So, when decorating her room, I went for a suitable theme of colors of bold pinks and orange colors and then worked her love for the Backyardigans in through accent pieces, or pillows and poster art.
 Along with saving me money now, I know that this plan of attack will save me money down the line when my toddler’s love for Backyardigans turns into her love for some next, great girl group.

 The point of this whole process is to encourage you to explore your creative side and to look for affordable alternatives that will make your toddler’s room look great.

 Parents on a budget: What budget saving tips would you share for those looking to decorate a toddler’s room?